 Creating a login page for your WordPress password protected categories

 If you're using the WordPress Password Protected Categories plugin, then you'll need a way for people to log into your protected categories.
-This will depend on whether you're using password protected or user/role protected categories.
-We will cover both options below.
+This will depend on the type of protection you're using for your categories:

 There are two ways for visitors to log into password protected categories:

-- When they visit a password protected post category (i.e. the category archive) or visit one of the posts inside the category, or one of its sub-categories.
-The visitor will be shown the login form where they can enter a password.
+- When they visit a password protected category (i.e. the category archive) or visit one of the posts inside the category, or one of its sub-categories.
+The visitor will be shown a simple login form where they can enter a password.
 They must enter the correct password for the category to unlock it and reveal the contents.

 - From a central login page.
 The central login page allows the visitor to login to any password protected category in your WordPress site.
 A login form is displayed on this page where the user can enter a password.